-This study shows that CCR and DSS form an interesting infrastructure for eScience supporting with uniformly acceptable performance the hybrid efficiency-productivity layered programming model from multicore through Grids.
+This study shows that CCR and DSS form an interesting infrastructure for eScience supporting with uniformly acceptable performance the hybrid efficiency-productivity lavered programming model from multicore through Grids.
 Current performance results are not as good as the best for MPI [28-31] but MPI has the benefit coming from many years of experience.
 CCR and the underlying Windows multicore scheduler have not before been applied to this style of messaging in intense environments and we expect significant improvements in CCR and DSS performance for both managed code and even more so C++ and native implementations.
 Further CCR supports the important dynamic threading and the coarse grain functional parallelism for which MPI is usually non optimal.
-In particular, we expect discrete event simulation to run well on a CCR base.
-We expect our work to suggest simplifications and extensions to MPI to support the rich messaging needed in hybrid Grid-multicore environments We have also finished extensive benchmarks on MPICH, and MPJ Express [3] ( and mpiJava [27]) to cover the very best classic MPI's.
-Further details of this analysis can be found in [32, 33] which also study in depth memory bandwidth and the Intel8a machine.
+We expect discrete event simulation to run well on a CCR base.
+We are also doing comparable multicore benchmarks on MPICH, OpenMPI and MPJ Express [3] (and mpiJava [27]) to cover the very best classic MPI's with in addition the extensions of initial Java results given in Sec.
+5.1 corresponding to another managed code example.
+Further details of current analysis can be found in [32] which also studies in depth memory bandwidth and the Intel8a machine.